Camp Nou Stadium Tour Guide: How to Visit Camp Nou in 2023

-It’s also home to the Camp Nou tour, the second biggest tourist attraction in Catalonia behind the epic basilica Sagrada Familia.
+In fact, this Barcelona stadium tour is the second biggest tourist attraction in Catalonia behind the epic Sagrada Familia.

-Here’s everything you need to know about the stadium in one handy guide.
+Here’s everything you need to know about how to visit Nou Camp in one handy guide.

-The tour you take to see the stadium is called the Camp Nou Experience.
+The Barcelona football stadium tour is officially called the Camp Nou Experience.